tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-large/index.rst

 modify a few system level parameters along with PostgreSQL database, Nginx web and WAPT Server python server.

-In the future the :code:`postconf.sh` script might take charge of this configuration depending on the expected number of client computers.
+In the future the :program:`postconf.sh` script might take charge of this configuration depending on the expected number of client computers.

 With the following parameters, one WAPT Server should scale up to around 5000